BabyBrito/School-Projects/README.md

 point origin to the center of the 3D object.

 Polynomial: This project showcases my use of the Linked List ADT where we create a term class in a polynomial such as 3x^2 where we have a coefficient 3 and the exponent if the variable 2.
 We then create a polynomial class that uses a linked list to add an array of polynomials where we can then add a term to the polynomial, add or multiply all the polynomials, and finally collect like terms.

+gactivity: this is a c program I did in linux which includes a Makefile to make the program on the command prompt.
+This program is a simple getopt program where we set flags a, b, c, and d in the getopt function.
+Both c and d require an argument, c being a string and d being a integer.
+We then print out the all the options entered by the user, the arguments in them, and any peramters after checking the flag that require a minimum of two argumetns, but no more then 3.